 If an allegation of abuse is made against a member of staff or any adult working with children this must be reported to the Head Teacher without delay.
 If the concern is about the Head Teacher this must be reported to the Chair of Governors.
-If in doubt you can contact the Council's Education Safeguarding Officer for guidance and advice or the Social Services Duty and Assessment Team (see contact details below).
+The school is aware of its responsibilities (under Section 26 of the Counter Terrorism and Security Act 2015 and the Prevent Duty Guidance) to safeguard pupils at risk of radicalisation.
+This school/setting is committed to providing a safe environment for all of our students and practitioners.
+The school will do this by: